-We evaluated the adaptive resource management capabilities of HiDRA under the following operational conditions: (1) constant bandwidth availability and constant workload, (2) constant bandwidth availability and varying workload, (3) varying bandwidth availability and constant workload, and (4) varying bandwidth availability and varying workload.
+We evaluated the adaptive resource management capabilities of HiDRA under the following operational conditions: (1) constant bandwidth availability and constant workload, (2) constant bandwidth availability and varying workload, (3) varying bandwidth availability and varying workload.
 These experimental configurations were chosen to evaluate the performance of HiDRA under all possible combinations of fluctuations in bandwidth availability and input workload.
-We evaluate the performance of the system when it was operated with independent feedback control loops to demonstrate the advantages of the proposed hierarchical architecture.
 In all operating conditions, we monitored the processor utilization at the receiver and wireless network bandwidth utilization between the UAVs and the receiver.
 Processor utilization at each UAV node was not monitored since the computational power of the UAV on-board processor was sufficiently large to compress images of the highest quality and resolution and transmit them to the receiver without overloading the processor.

 Bandwidth consumption by each UAV was measured as the rate at which data was written to the underlying network stack by the UAV data source CORBA object.
-The bandwidth utilization can also be measured at the receiver node using the techniques described in (Shah et al. 2005).
+The bandwidth utilization can also be measured at the receiver node using the techniques described in [25].
 Since our measurement of bandwidth consumption by each UAV was noisy, we used a Kalman filter to suppress the disturbances in the measured bandwidth utilization.
 Processor utilization at the receiver was measured using the data from the /proc/stat file.
 In our experiments, we also measured application QoS properties, such as target-tracking precision and average end-to-end delay.